orf/xcat/docs/index.md

 Installation
 ------------
 You can install XCat via pip: `pip install xcat`.
 You should then have an `xcat` command available.
+XCat comes with an example application you can test against, this can be found in the `example_application` directory.
+Check out it's readme file to see how to run it.

 Examples